Whooooooo! This was awesome! So awesome! I’m so happy that I did it!

 By 11km / 7 miles, I could feel the lack of training through the summer; my legs were saying that they’d had a lovely run, thank you, and they’d like to sit down now – but they weren’t, to my relief, really complaining (although by mile #2 I’d realised that I wasn’t going to be able to push off at all from my left leg, so my right leg basically ran the whole thing by herself – am looking forward to having one leg a lot chunkier than the other…)

 As on most medium-distance runs, things tend to get tougher towards the end.
-By 16km I was clearly feeling that I’d done 10 miles and starting to dig: I’m a mountain girl, I can do this, this will make me stronger.
+By 16km I was clearly feeling that I’d done 10 miles and starting to dig: I’m a mountain person, I can do this.
 At the drinks station, I poured water down the inside of my leg bandage to ease the inflammation, which helped beyond words; a few minutes of bliss and a shared smile with other runners who were all making their own little adjustments.

 By the beautiful forest tracks at 18km we’d started talking about the last 3km, imagining the second half of our home parkrun or the lower flanks of Snowdon, or looking forward to a cold swim (that might just have been me!).